 - Select the organizational unit or group that you want to set up.

 By default, profile editing settings apply to your entire domain.
 If you set up organizational units or group, you can set different profile editing permissions for users in them.
 At the left, select the organizational unit or group.
 For more information, see Configure Directory Profile settings with groups.

 Check Name to allow users to edit their profile name and nickname.
 The profile name and nickname are used throughout G Suite apps, including Gmail, Contacts, shared docs, and calendar invites.
 When a user edits their name in About me, it overrides the admin-set name.
 Only the User details page in the Google Admin console shows the admin-set name.

-Note: If you uncheck Name, a warning appears to show that user-modified names and nicknames will be deleted, and names will be reverted to administrator-set names.
+If you uncheck Name, user-modified names and nicknames are deleted, and names are reverted to the administrator-set names.

 Check Photo to allow users to edit their high-resolution profile photo and their cover photo.
 They can edit their photo in About me, their Google Account, YouTube, and Google+.
 If you add profile photos for your users, the user-set photos override the admin-set photos.